wagerfield/onno/docs/features.md

 The key difference between Emotion and Style Components is that [Emotion is framework agnostic][emotion-framework-agnostic] at its core.
 And it's not alone.
 Many other popular [CSS in JS][css-in-js] libraries like [JSS][jss], [Aphrodite][aphrodite], [Glamor][glamor] and [Fela][fela] can also be used with other popular frameworks like [Vue][vue] and [Angular][angular].

-As a developer who works with React _and_ Vue in equal measure, picking libraries that are framework agnostic is _desireable_—if not a _requirement_.
+As a developer who works with React and Vue in equal measure, using libraries that are framework agnostic is _desireable_—if not a _requirement_ in some cases.
 While developing onno, it was _essential_ that it could be used with any framework to facilitate code reuse between component libraries implemented in React, Vue, Angular et al.

 Onno was therefore designed with an interface for providing framework specific integrations like `propTypes` for React.
 Currently there are extensions of `onno` for React (`onno-react`) and Vue (`onno-vue`) that provide `propTypes` and `props` for these respective frameworks.
 In the future, additional extensions can eaisly be added for other frameworks if the demand is there.

 If you want to use `propTypes` for runtime value checks, install `onno-react` (or `onno-vue`) in place of `onno` and import the render functions as you normally would.
-The render functions for these respective libraries are augnmented with a `propTypes` property.
+The render functions for these respective libraries are augmented with a `propTypes` property in the same way as Styled System.

 ```jsx
 import styled from "styled-components"